Discord: Unofficial extensions

 Although Discord disallows modifications, many unofficial extensions have been created.
-Among these is BetterDiscord, is an open-source desktop modification that allows various plugins to be installed.
-These plugins augment existing functionality or add features that are not offered by Discord.
-One plugin, for example, allows its users to apply custom themes for free; another plugin allows increasing the volume of a voice-call participant beyond the default.
+Among these is BetterDiscord, an open-source desktop modification that allows various plugins to be installed.
+These plugins augment existing functionality or add features Discord does not offer.
+One allows users to apply custom themes for free; another allows increasing the volume of a voice-call participant beyond the default.
 BetterDiscord has generally been well-received, though PC Gamer has said it is prone to crashes and bugs.
-According to BetterDiscord's developers, users of the modification are not at risk of being sanctioned by Discord so long as they do not use additional modifications that violate Discord's terms of service.
+According to its developers, BetterDiscord users are not at risk of being sanctioned by Discord so long as they do not use additional modifications that violate Discord's terms of service.

 Infrastructure

 Discord is a persistent group chat software, based on an eventually consistent database architecture.
 Discord was originally built on MongoDB.
-The infrastructure was migrated to Apache Cassandra when the platform reached a billion messages, then later migrated to ScyllaDB when it reached a trillion messages.
+The infrastructure migrated to Apache Cassandra when the platform reached a billion messages, then to ScyllaDB when it reached a trillion messages.